 This is the most crucial step of the process.
 First, we determine the purpose of your appraisal.
 Most often it is to estimate the market value of the property (other types of value including use value, value-in-use, investment value, going concern, insurable value, assessed value, and fair value).
 Next, we must understand the function of your appraisal.
 Are you looking to buy or sell property?
 Are you looking to re-mortgage?
 Do you need to file an insurance claim for damage?
 Are you looking to appeal your property taxes?
 By understanding the purpose and function of the appraisal, we can ensure that the results are not only interpreted correctly but will also give a full and complete picture to whomever is receiving the valuation report when complete, be it a buyer, seller, lender, insurance company or even a government entity.
 Another important factor is what the property is currently being used for.
 Is it an office building?
 Or is it a cement factory?
 A portfolio of multiple properties?
 This allows us to figure out the two most important pieces of any appraisal – determining the types of data we will need to collect and what is the best approach to value we will be using.
 This conversation and information allow our team to fully define the scope of the project so everyone fully understands the terms and expectations.

-Our expert appraiser conducts a comprehensive inspection which may include multiple visits of your property, looking at the entire external and internal footprint of the structure, furnishings, equipment, etc. During the inspection process, we are looking at multiple factors.
+Our expert appraiser begins the process with an in-depth conversation with the property owner or contact.
+This is a crucial step for us to find information we would not be able to uncover otherwise because who else knows the property better than the owner or the operator?
+We then conduct a comprehensive inspection of the site, which may include, multiple visits to your property, looking at the entire external and internal footprint of the structure, and considerations are also made for the furnishings, trade fixtures or fixed equipment, etc. During the inspection process, we are looking at multiple factors.
 We will gather general information, such as the age, size and use of the property and equipment, any recent improvements to the site or alternately improvements needed.
-We document the overall structure and construction, the layout versus the functionality, as well as the condition of the operating systems like electrical, heating and plumbing.
+We document the overall structure and construction, the layout versus the functionality, as well as the condition of the mechanical systems like electrical, heating and plumbing.
 All these pieces of a property can, and do, affect its value.

 Along with the information you provide us for your property and what we gather via the site visit, we conduct a deep discovery process to compile additional data.
-General real estate trends, including the local economy and population growth or decline, are important information.
+We pull data from premium worldwide databases that are updated daily.
+This up-to-date data is essential to ensure that the information and analysis we provide in our findings are always current.
+General real estate trends, including the local economy and population growth or decline, are also essential information we collect.
 Site-specific data and comparable properties, if applicable, are also needed benchmarks.
+We dig into research to make sure we understand the nuances of every area we work in.
 This information along with your stated purpose allows us to determine the best approach to value, using one or more of these three valuation options:

 • Cost – (the principle of substitution) ensures that no buyer or renter will pay more for a property than it would cost to build, buy or rent a similar property.